reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 Now, before we try to simulate this attack, **let's understand the parameters the attacker needs to know to carry out a successful CSRF attack**:
 - The user has an active session and the attack is triggered from within the session.
 - The attacker knows the valid URL that will change the state and result in a security breach.
-- The attacker is aware about all the valid parameters required to be sent to ensure the request goes through.
+- The attacker is aware of all the valid parameters required to be sent to ensure the request goes through.

-Now, let's login to the application and go into the email registration page.
+Now, let's log in to the application and go to the email registration page.
 {{% image alt="settings" src="images/posts/configuring-csrf-with-spring/login.JPG" %}}
 {{% image alt="settings" src="images/posts/configuring-csrf-with-spring/emailReg.JPG" %}}
 Before we enter the email to register, let's open a second tab and load the attacker's application. **This action is similar to an attacker tricking the user into clicking a button/link to make use of the same session and trigger the request on behalf of the user**.
 {{% image alt="settings" src="images/posts/configuring-csrf-with-spring/attacker.JPG" %}}
-When the user clicks on the Register button, the attacker triggers a request to the endpoint `http://localhost:8090/registerEmail`, registering his own email id for all further communication.
-Here, **since CSRF was disabled and the attacker was informed of all required valid parameters** the request would go through successfully, and we would see this page
+When the user clicks on the Register button, the attacker triggers a request to the endpoint `http://localhost:8090/registerEmail`, registering his email id for all further communication.
+Here, **since CSRF was disabled and the attacker, was informed of all required valid parameters** the request would go through successfully, and we would see this page
 {{% image alt="settings" src="images/posts/configuring-csrf-with-spring/regSuccess.JPG" %}}

 ### Default CSRF protection in Spring